Relations Between the U.S. and Cuba Are Tested In Two Very Different Ways

 He claimed his ex-wife had kidnapped Elian and fled the country with him.
 Eventually, the U.S. Courts ruled in his father’s favor, and he was sent back to Cuba.
 Elian was removed from the custody of his aunt and uncle by armed U.S. Marshals and returned to his father.

-Seventeen years later, the story and what has happened to Elian after all this is airing in a special on CNN on Thursday night.
+Seventeen years later, the story and what has happened to Elian after all this is being revisited in a special on CNN on Thursday night.
 The special will explore Elian’s rise as a political symbol and hero for his native Cubans after his return to Cuba in 1999.
 He has become a symbol for his generation in support of the Cuban Revolution.

 The United States and Cuba relationship is on display for all to see right now.
 These different occurrences will show to what degree the two nations can work together to solve common issues and international misconceptions.

-[Feature Image by Jorge Rey/Newsmakers/Getty Images]
+[Featured Image by Jorge Rey/Newsmakers/Getty Images]